sonmarcho/sonmarcho.github.io/5-passions.md

 One of the main reasons why I went to Shanghai is that I had then lived almost all my life in France and was looking for a radically different experience.
 China then seemed an obvious good choice, so I went.
-I initially hadn't intended to learn Chinese because it is so hard, until a friend who was also going convinced me to attend a Chinese class.
+I initially hadn't intended to learn Chinese because it is such a difficult language, until a friend who was also going convinced me to attend a Chinese class.

 <div style="text-align: center; margin-top: 15px; margin-bottom: 15px">
 <img src="assets/images/chinese-characters.jpg"